Ahmed291005/ReqPilot/Project_Report.md

     *   The flow returns the updated requirements and the new question to the frontend, which updates the UI accordingly.

 3.  **Report Generation:**
-    *   When the "Generate Report" button is clicked, the `generateReport` server action is invoked.
+    *   When the "Extract Requirement" button is clicked, the `generateReport` server action is invoked.
-    *   This action orchestrates calls to several specialized Genkit flows:
+    *   This action orchestrates a call to the `classifyRequirements` Genkit flow.
-        *   `classifyRequirements`: Categorizes each requirement.
-        *   `generateUserStories`: Creates user stories from functional requirements.
-        *   `identifyStakeholders`: Identifies relevant user roles.
-    *   Each of these flows uses a specifically engineered prompt to instruct the Gemini model to return data in a structured JSON format, which is then parsed and sent back to the frontend.
+    *   This flow uses a specifically engineered prompt to instruct the Gemini model to return data in a structured JSON format, which is then parsed and sent back to the frontend.

 4.  **Dashboard and Export:**
     *   The data from the report generation process is stored in the global state and displayed on the `/dashboard` page.